xiaohusun/ICIP2016_CAU_5_fold_cross_validation/README.md

 The test setting is adopted in our ICIP 2016 paper (submitted) on age estimation.

-Point (facial landmarks) files of the images in CAU can be download from
+Point (facial landmarks) files of the images in CAU can be downloaded from

 http://www.iis.sinica.edu.tw/~kuangyu/OHRank.htm